cyberphone/doc/payments/paymenthandler.md

 permits writing payment applications using "pure" Web technology.

-Although `PaymentHandler` is a cool API, heavily borrowing from the https://www.w3.org/TR/service-workers-1/ API, it suffers from considerable drawbacks, potentially making it less attractive for large-scale deployment.
+Although `PaymentHandler` is a cool API, heavily borrowing from the https://www.w3.org/TR/service-workers-1/ API, it suffers from considerable drawbacks, possibly making it less attractive for large-scale deployment.
 This brief document outlines some of the core issues *as seen from a payment provider perspective*.

 ### Lacks a “Wallet” Concept